anujbarve/ATTL/README.md

 # ATTL
-A Basic Tours and Travel website made in html and css
+A Basic Tours and Travel website made in HTML and CSS